cupcakearmy/gitea-sync/README.md

-# Backup Github repos to Gitea
+# Backup GitHub repos to Gitea

-Simple docker image that syncs your Github repos to a given Gitea server.
+Simple docker image that syncs your GitHub repos to a given Gitea server.
 It takes all the repos (public and private) and sets up a mirror.
 Private repos will stay a private mirror.
-Repos that are already setup will be skipped.
+Repos that are already set up will be skipped.

 ## Quick Start

 Create a `docker-compose.yaml` and `.env` (see `.env.sample`).
-Create and insert tokens and you are ready to go.
+Create and insert tokens, and you are ready to go.

 ```yaml
 version: '3.8'